springfall2008/batpred/README.md

 The setting **input_number.metric_battery_cycle** can be used to put a cost on using your battery for charging and discharging.
 In theory if you think your battery will last say 6000 complete cycles and cost you £4000 and is 9.5kWh then each cycle is 19kWh and so the cost is £4000 / 19 / 6000 = 3.5p.
 If you configure this number higher then more expensive plans will be selected which avoid charging and discharging your battery as much.
 The default is 3p but can be set to 0 if you want to turn this off.
 Note that the cycle cost will not be included in the cost predictions, just taken into account in the planning stage.

+A new experimental feature that tries to model cloud coverage by modulating the PV output can be enabled with **switch.predbat_metric_cloud_enable**.
+When enabled the difference between PV and PV10 is used to work out a cloud factor, this modulates the PV output predictions up and down accordingly as if there was passing clouds.
+This can have an impact on planning, especially for things like freeze charging which could assume the PV will cover the house load but it might not due to clouds.

 ### Fixed daily rates
 - In this case you will just be predicting the battery levels, no charging or discharging is required although it won't hurt if you leave these options enabled.